Start a community service organisation

 - legal structure: if your organisation wants to incorporate, there are particular legal structures that are only available to not-for-profit organisations (such as an incorporated association)

-- funding: some government grant programs and many private philanthropic bodies are set up only to fund nonprofit organisations
+- funding: some government grant programs and many private philanthropic bodies are set up only to fund not-for-profit organisations

-- fundraising: some laws only allow nonprofit organisations like charities and community groups to apply for registration to conduct certain fundraising activities (like minor gaming activities).
+- fundraising: some laws only allow not-for-profit organisations like charities and community groups to apply for registration to conduct certain fundraising activities (like minor gaming activities).

 Queensland laws relating to incorporated associations

-The Associations Incorporation Act 1981 (Qld) provides a legal simple legal structure for associations that are not formed for the purpose of providing financial gain to members.
-Financial gain is extensively defined in section 4 of the Act and while a little difficult to read because it is couched in the negative of what is not considered financial gain by listing a number of activities.
+The Associations Incorporation Act 1981 (Qld) provides a simple legal structure for associations that are not formed for the purpose of providing financial gain to members.
+Financial gain is extensively defined in section 4 of the Act.

 This information is based on material produced by the Not-for-Profit Law website.
 We acknowledge their support in allowing us to adapt their material for Queensland community organisations.
 This information may be used for personal use, or non-commercial use within not-for-profit organisations.
 However, this does not constitute legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before making a decision about what to do.